sethgonzales/CretaceousApi.Solution/README.md

 * Navigate to your MySQLWorkbench to double check that your database has been built without error.
 * In the command line, run the command `$ dotnet run` or `$ dotnet watch run` to compile and execute the application.
    * To compile the application without running it, use the following command: `$ dotnet build`.
-* Begin populating your database.
-Use navigational links for quick access to different pages.

 ## API Documentation
 Explore API endpoints in your browser or in Postman.